Hudson Super Six

-The Hudson Super Six is an automobile that was first manufactured by the Hudson Motor Car Company of Detroit, Michigan in 1916.
-This initial model remained in production until 1928.
+The Hudson Super Six is an automobile manufactured by the Hudson Motor Car Company of Detroit, Michigan.
+The model was introduced in 1916 and remained in production until 1928.

-The nameplate was revived for a rebadged Essex for 1933 (single model year).
+The nameplate was revived for a rebadged Essex in 1933 for a single model year.

 The model name returned from 1940 until 1951, aside from the suspension during World War II.
 The 1951s were called "Hudson Super Custom Six".

 First generation (1916)

-The first Hudson Super Six was introduced on 16 January 1916.
+The first Hudson Super Six was introduced on 16 January 1916, a model that proved to be one of the most famous.
 Also known as the Series H, the Super Six was an early performance car.
 Its 288.5 CID inline-six developed 76 hp, compared to the 40 hp of the equally dimensioned engine fitted to the contemporary Hudson Model Six-40.
+The breakthrough was the crankshaft featuring integral counterweights that was designed by Hudson's engineer, Howard E. Coffin.
+The primary limitation of early engines was internal vibration, but the "Super Six" could reach 3,400 rpm, nearly double the speed of its contemporaries.

+Before its introduction, Super Sixes made a series of speed runs at Sheepshead Bay Speedway.
+A new 24-hour record was set at an average speed of 74.9 mph, an accomplishment stood until 1931, when a Marmon took it.
+A super Six achieved a new transcontinental run from San Francisco to New York in 5 days, 3 hours, and 31 minutes - returning after an eight-hour break.
+In April, the Super Six set a new stock car record for the measured mile, 102.5 mph at Daytona Beach.
+This was followed by a stock chassis record run up Pikes Peak.

-The model series from 1921-1923 had a wheelbase of 3187 mm.
+The model series from 1921 to 1923 had a wheelbase of 3187 mm.
 The six-cylinder engine had a displacement of 6757 cc with a bore of 88.9 mm and a stroke of 127 mm.

-Before its introduction, Super Sixes made a series of speed runs on a track in Long Island, NY, followed by a new record transcontinental run (San Francisco to New York in 5 days, 3 hours, and 31 minutes - returning after an eight-hour break), a stock chassis speed record at Daytona Beach, a record at Pikes Peak, and the stock chassis 24-hour record at an average speed of 74.9 mph.
-The last record stood until 1931, when a Marmon took it.